Skip to main content

 Discover Your Real Personality Profile

 Wondering what your gameplay actually reveals about your personality?
-Saiki analyzes your League of Legends data using the scientifically validated HEXACO framework to generate accurate personality insights—not based on what you think you do, but on what you actually do in-game.
+Saiki analyzes your League of Legends data using the scientifically validated HEXACO framework to generate personality insights based on what you actually do in-game, not just what you think you do.

-Your behavior patterns, decision-making under pressure, and playstyle choices create a data-rich portrait of your personality that goes deeper than any questionnaire.
+Your behavior patterns, decision-making under pressure, and playstyle choices create a data-rich portrait of your personality that goes deeper than self-report.

 Your main has been telling your story.
 It’s time to understand what it’s saying.